kras99 - stock.adobe.com

 For example, you might want to learn how to use Flatpak or snapd to manage software packages.

 Kali provides an additional tool list that is far more comprehensive.
 It displays each of the 600-plus utilities that ship with Kali, organizing them by package so you can see how they're related.
-Each tool is linked to a main page with options, examples and use cases.
+Each tool is linked to a main page that provides options, examples and use cases.

 For example, Kali's Nmap entry has information about the network reconnaissance and security auditing tool.